felixhammerl/felixhammerl.github.io/_posts/2024-06-27-github-dependabot-auto-merge.md

 - Technical debt incurred by outdated dependencies automagically goes away.
 - You stay current and compatibile with other tools and libraries in the ecosystem, and compatibility issues are generally caught early.

-All of this is due to the fact that dependencies are typically developed as "fix forward", a strategy used in software development and maintenance to address bugs or issues by creating new changes or upgrades rather than rolling back to a previous, stable version.
+All of this is due to the fact that dependencies are typically developed as "fix forward", a strategy used to address bugs or issues by creating new changes or upgrades rather than rolling back to a previous, stable version.
+Dependencies these days typically don't support older releases, let alone backporting fixes.
 Instead of reverting the code to a prior state where the issue did not exist, developers implement a fix in the current codebase and move forward.

 # Possible Issues